 Sentinels.
 6x12, oil on hemp panel.
 2018

 This last and most recent painting was based on some reference materials I collected last winter.
-I tried a few different techniques, including: more transparent darks than I've used recently, temperature variation in the trees and a loose abstraction in the foreground.
-Overall, it came together unexpectedly well.
+I tried a few different techniques, including things like contrasting opaque lights against transparent darks, temperature variation in the trees and a loose abstraction in the foreground.

 Note how the letterbox format made it easy to create negative spaces in the upper half of the image.